 On the other hand, direct-to-card printers place the images and text directly onto the card.
 With this method, the card and print-ribbon pass over the stationary print-head, sequentially applying yellow, magenta, cyan and black ink (YMCK) to create virtually any color.
 After applying the color inks, the printer then applies a clear varnish across the full surface of the card, so as to protect the printed image.

 What are the differences in results?

-By laying the film over the card, a retransfer printer is capable of “over-the-edge” printing that maximizes the card’s surface area–if you want a background image that covers the entire card, this is how you get it.
-This film also acts as a protective barrier that renders the image slightly more durable.
+By laying the film over the card, a retransfer printer is capable of “over-the-edge” printing that maximizes the card’s surface area.
+Because the transfer film and applied image can be slightly longer and wider than the card itself, there is no visible margin.
+If you want a background image that covers the entire card, this is how best to achieve that result.
+The transfer film also acts as a protective barrier that renders the image slightly more durable.